Allbrook

 Allbrook is a settlement and civil parish in the Eastleigh district in Hampshire, England.
+In 2021 the parish had a population of 2001.

+History

+The village was originally named Albrook (with one L).
+Circa 1660–64 the artist Mary Beale and her family moved here from London to escape the plague.

 Governance

 Before 1974 the area formed part of the municipal borough of Eastleigh.
 Under local government reorganisation, a larger Borough of Eastleigh including a number of rural parishes was created.
 The former borough became an unparished area.